avindra/unix-info/src/about.md

 In the early 2000s, Ubuntu emerged.
 At the time, Ubuntu physically delivered free CD-ROMs to users who needed them, which made it simultaneously practical, easy and affordable for people to adopt Linux, including Avindra.
 To him, the default Gnome interface was a breath of fresh air to the Mac and Windows systems that schools and businesses seem to prefer.

 By 2008, the author started writing original computer programs and scripts.
-Around 2015, Avindra started using the openSUSE Linux distribution, and be found contributing patches as an openSUSE member.
+Around 2015, Avindra started using the openSUSE Linux distribution, and can be found contributing patches as an openSUSE member.

 ## About UNIX